The Personal Statement

 Check spelling

-If you need more help there is a link to the UCAS personal statement writing tool here
+If you need more help there is a personal statement building tool once you have registered on the UCAS hub.

 NEXT: Offers and Replies